ICAPE Conference Preliminary Program, January 5-6, 2020, University of San Diego

 - Adam Kerenyi, Hungarian Academy of Sciences: Central bank-led financial repression - the Hungarian case.

-4C Agent-Based Computational Economics and Beyond (3): Behavioral Economics
+4C Agent-Based Computational Economics and Beyond (3): Narrative Economics, KIPJ Room E (1st floor)

-4D Roundtable: Diversity in Heterodox Economics: Radical Solutions for an Old Problem
+4D Roundtable: Diversity in Heterodox Economics: Radical Solutions for an Old Problem, KIPJ Room F (1st floor)

-- Hanna Karolina Szymborska (chair), The Open University
+- Hanna Karolina Szymborska (chair), Birmingham City University

 - Carolina Alves, University of Cambridge